Tips and Tricks for the Most Effective Process Workshop

 After mapping the current situation, it is useful to brainstorm with the same group about improvement methods.
 Are they clear to the team?
 Concepts such as shortening lead times, performing actions in parallel, auditing the source, removing steps that don´t add value, combining or eliminating tasks, standardising, reducing batch sizes, etc. A simulation can be very helpful here.
 Perhaps some members of the team, often internal staff members, have already had experience with improvement concepts and trainings but the ideas and their advantages are not easily recognised by all the team members.
 The discussion of these concepts is therefore important in order to increase the acceptance and involvement of the entire team.

 The best improvement suggestions come from within, from the bottom.
 Trained advisors often quickly see lots of improvement possibilities (but they must not mention these).
 The acceptance and practical applicability of ideas are much greater when they come from the team itself.
 However it´s not about how many ideas you can collect in the first step; it´s about continual improvement in the long term.
 So, try to explain improvement concepts to the team membbers and see which ones they find suitable to the written process.

-6. Design of the desired situation
+6. Design of the Desired Situation

 Improve the current situation or start with a clean slate?
 There is much to say for both methods.
-The great advantage in the improvement of the current situation is that, in doing so, the team makes a step toward continual imrpovement.
+The great advantage in the improvement of the current situation is that, in doing so, the team makes a step toward continual improvement.
 Look critically together at what you were doing and try to find small improvement steps.
 This is often very doable.
-By contrast, the design of a completely new process often requires much more prepatory work.
+By contrast, the design of a completely new process often requires much more preparatory work.